 - Mr. James Ziperski

 Kevin Anderson ’82 joined the board in 2014.
-He is a senior vice president in the financial services industry in Raleigh, NC. .
+He is a senior vice president in the financial services industry in Raleigh, North Carolina.

-A native of Raleigh, Kevin is dedicated to serving personally and professionally across a range of organizations, including Portfolio Management Institute, Past President, Hayes Barton United Methodist Church, where his roles have included Board of Trustees Chair, Finance Committee Chair & Administrative Board Chair, Washington & Lee University Alumni Admissions Chair – Eastern NC, YMCA of the Triangle Investment Committee and William Peace University where he served as Board of Visitor Chair & member of Board of Trustees.
+A native of Raleigh, Kevin is dedicated to serving personally and professionally across a range of organizations, including Portfolio Management Institute, past president; Hayes Barton United Methodist Church, where his roles have included chair of the board of trustees, finance committee and administrative board; Washington & Lee University alumni admissions chair – Eastern NC; YMCA of the Triangle investment committee member; and William Peace University, where he served as board of visitors chair and member of board of trustees.

 Kevin and his wife, Perri, have a daughter and a son who are both Ravenscroft graduates.

 Fran Pugh has served on the board for more than 40 consecutive years, first joining in 1969.
 She is a parent of alumni as well as a grandparent of both alumni and current students.
-She has served on the Finance Committee, Development Committee and Buildings and Grounds Committee.
+She has served on the committees for finance, development, and buildings and grounds.
 As neighbors to the campus, the Pughs have hosted many barbecues and picnics at Tara Farm, and cross-country practices and meets.
 Her husband, Dr. V. Watson Pugh, Jr. '38, a pediatrician who retired in 2001, served for many years as the Ravenscroft school physician.

-At the 2009 Ravenscroft Commencement, Mrs. Pugh was inducted into the Class of 1862 and was awarded honorary alumnae status at the School.
+At the 2009 Ravenscroft Commencement, Mrs. Pugh was inducted into the Class of 1862, conferring honorary alumna status at the school.

-He and his wife, Amy, have two children at Ravenscroft.
+He and his wife, Jean, have three children.